Did you or someone you know participate in the ALS Ice Bucket Challenge in 2014?

 You have to know your regular audience of benefactors and be able to distinguish them from one-time donors.
 If you have set up proper donor persona profiles based on the Customer BuyWay, you are less likely to spin your wheels on the one-timers.
 That’s not to say don’t go after the one-timers, but an effective marketing strategy should account for all types of donors and the journeys that they experience.
 Some donors will be more actively engaged, others transactional, but there will also be some that donate once and don’t come back.

 Your goal shouldn’t be to take new donations and spend them on first-time donors.
 Your efforts should be spent on nurturing the relationships with the donor personas that believe in the cause and believe in why you do what you do.
 Engaging these donors will yield the best returns.
+The 2017 Tax Cuts and Jobs Act nearly doubled the itemized deduction threshold for taxpayers, and many are concerned the new charitable deduction thresholds will further discourage taxpayers from donating.
+To help donors give more effectively despite the new tax code, consider providing them with helpful tips for maximizing charitable contributions and understanding alternative ways to support charity.

 Additionally, it’s essential to know when each donor persona wants to hear your message and the channel and format that they way to hear it.
 In other words, you have to deliver the right message, to the right donor, at the right time, and on the right channel.
 Once you identify how, where, and when each persona wants to hear your message, you can begin aligning your systems to deliver those results.